1jour1vin

 Wine rated 5/5Wine rated 5/5Wine rated 5/5Wine rated 5/5Wine rated 5/5

-Very good wine, really pleasantly surprised.
-Worked very well with a parmentier (sweet potatoes) with duck confit and a pear and chocolate crumble.
+A very good wine—I was really pleasantly surprised It paired perfectly with a parmentier (sweet potatoes) with duck confit and a pear and chocolate crumble

 See all reviews from this customer